Niloy333/eegFloss/README.md

 ## Script Descriptions

 ### `1.eegFloss_check_usability_mobility.py`
-- Detects artifacts in sleep EEG data using a chosen eegUsability model.
-See [eegUsability Models](#eegusability-models) for details on a specific model.
+- Detects artifacts in sleep EEG data using a chosen [eegUsability model](#eegusability-models).
 - Aggregates the provided sleep scores with *usability scores* (the outcomes of artifact detection) using a majority rule (an epoch is marked unusable if more than half of its constituent segments are unusable) to generate *artifact-rejected sleep scores*.
-- Automatically identifies Lights Out and Lights On moments and computes Time-in-Bed (TIB) using a chosen *eegMobility* model.
+- Automatically identifies *Lights Out* and *Lights On* moments using a chosen *eegMobility* model and computes Time-in-Bed (TIB).
 - Computes common sleep statistics based on the artifact-rejected sleep scores and TIB.
-- Generates visualizations such as *usability graphs* (shows channel-wise data usability) and *hypnograms* (shows the overall outcomes).
+- Generates visualizations such as *usability graphs* (shows channel-wise data usability) and *hypnograms* (shows the overall outcomes) to better illustrate the models' outputs.

 ### `2.eegFloss_spiky_noise_filter.py`
 - Identifies the presence of Spiky artifacts in EEG recordings.